astropy/ccdproc/README.rst

 installation instructions, see the `online documentation`_ or docs/install.rst in this source distribution.

-This package is a work in progress...feel free to help out by picking an issue and working on it!

 Documentation is at `ccdproc.readthedocs.org
 <http://ccdproc.readthedocs.org/en/latest/>`_

+## Contributing

+We have had the first stable release, but there is still plenty to do!

+Please open a new issue or new pull request for bugs, feedback, or new features you would like to see.
+If there is an issue you would like to work on, please leave a comment and we will be happy to assist.
+New contributions and contributors are very welcome!

+New to github or open source projects?
+If you are unsure about where to start or haven't used github before, please feel free to email `@crawfordsm`_ or `@mwcraig`_ .
+We will more than happily help you make your first contribution.

+Feedback and feature requests?
+Is there something missing you would like to see?
+Please open an issue or send an email to  `@mwcraig`_ or `@crawfordsm`_.

+Ccdproc follows the `Astropy Code of Conduct`_ and strives to provide a welcoming community to all of our users and contributors.

+## Acknowledgements

-If you have found ccdproc useful to your research, please considering adding a citation to `ccdproc contributors;  Craig, M. W.; Crawford, S. M.; Deil, Christoph; Gasdia, Forrest; Gomez, Carlos;  Günther, Hans Moritz;  Heidt, Nathan; Horton,  Anthony;  Karr, Jennifer;  Nelson, Stefan; Ninan, Joe Phillip;  Pattnaik, Punyaslok; Rol, Evert; Schoenell, William;
-Seifert, Michael; Singh, Sourav; Sipocz, Brigitta; Stotts, Connor; Streicher, Ole;  Tollerud, Erik; and Walker, Nathan, 2015,  Astrophysics Source Code Library, 1510.007, DOI: 10.5281/zenodo.47652 <http://adsabs.harvard.edu/abs/2015ascl.soft10007C>`_
+If you have found ccdproc useful to your research, please considering adding a citation to `ccdproc contributors;  Craig, M. W.; Crawford, S. M.; Deil, Christoph; Gasdia, Forrest; Gomez, Carlos;  Günther, Hans Moritz;  Heidt, Nathan; Horton,  Anthony;  Karr, Jennifer;  Nelson, Stefan; Ninan, Joe Phillip;  Pattnaik, Punyaslok; Rol, Evert; Schoenell, William; Seifert, Michael; Singh, Sourav; Sipocz, Brigitta; Stotts, Connor; Streicher, Ole;  Tollerud, Erik; and Walker, Nathan, 2015,  Astrophysics Source Code Library, 1510.007, DOI: 10.5281/zenodo.47652 <http://adsabs.harvard.edu/abs/2015ascl.soft10007C>`_

 Thanks to Kyle Barbary (`@kbarbary`_) for designing the `ccdproc` logo.